A decade-long plan for inclusion and opportunity

 Alternative provision

-There are also plans to reform the role of Alternative Provisions where their expertise will be used to support children and young people who have SEND.
+There are also plans to reform the role of Alternative Provision settings, where their expertise will be used to support children and young people with SEND.
 The aim is for their support to be used more effectively across the education system, once again with a tiered approach:

 - Outreach work in mainstream settings with a focus on prevention